 MENDOZA – The Heart Of The Argentinian Wine Production

-At the time of this article, Argentina is the world’s 6th largest producer of wine and most of that wine is from Mendoza.
-Mendoza is Argentina’s most important wine region accounting for nearly two thirds of the country’s wine production.
+At the time of this Argentinian Wine article, Argentina is the world’s 6th largest producer of wine and most of that Argentinian Wine is from Mendoza.
+Mendoza, Argentina’s most important wine region, accounts for nearly two-thirds of the country’s wine production.
 70% of Argentina’s vineyards are here in Mendoza .

 One cannot mention wine in Mendoza, or wine in Argentina really, without mentioning MALBEC!
 This beautiful french grape found its way to Argentina by way of by a French agronomist, Miguel Aimé Pouget.
 Let’s take a look at Malbec’s new home…